Teach by recording

 Just go do the operations you want to demonstrate.
 Recommendations:

-• While the explain dialog is open, what you type into it is not recorded as an action (the triggering Alt+I keystroke, and the trailing Alt release afterward, are filtered out too).
+- While the annotation input is open, what you type into it is not recorded as an action (the shortcut that opened it, plus the following modifier-key releases, are filtered out too).

-Place a screenshot of the "Alt+I explain dialog" here (static/img/explain-dialog.png).
+Place a screenshot of the "annotation input" here (static/img/explain-dialog.png).

 After stopping, the system packages what you recorded and starts background processing — this step needs the network, and how long it takes depends on the recording length, typically tens of seconds to a few minutes.
 During processing: